Rangers vs. Red Sox Player Props Betting Odds

 Turner Stats

-- Turner has picked up a hit in four straight games.
-In his last five games he is batting .350 with a double, two home runs, a walk and six RBI.
+- Turner brings a five-game streak with at least one hit into this matchup.
+In his last five games he is batting .450 with a double, two home runs, a walk and eight RBI.

 Turner Recent Games